Guide to Espiritu Santo, Vanuatu’s Unspoken Paradise

 Beaches in Espiritu Santo

-Lonnoc Beach is a chilled out, secluded beach located 45km north of Luganville.
+Lonnoc Beach is a beautiful secluded beach located 45km north of Luganville.
 The beach is great for swimming and kayaking, or just chilling out totally escaping from everything.

 Take a right where the sign indicated Champagne Beach, 1km before reaching Hog Harbour.
 Follow a dirt road for about 5 minutes through farming land until you reach the Lonnoc Beach Bungalows.